A higher order nonconforming virtual element method for the Cahn-Hilliard equation: Problem formulation

-We also make the following regularity conditions on the mesh $\cT_h$. \begin{assumption}[Mesh assumptions] Assume there exists some $\rho >0$ such that the following holds. \begin{itemize} \item For every element $\element \in \mesh$ and every $e \subset \partial \element$, $h_{e} \geq \rho h_{\element}$ where $h_{e}=|{e}|$. \item \corrections{Each element $\element \in \mesh$} is star shaped with respect to a ball of radius $\rho h_K$. \end{itemize} \end{assumption} Note that Assumption~\ref{assumption: mesh regularity} is standard in the VEM framework (see e.g. \cite{beirao_da_veiga_basic_2013}). \begin{remark} We note that from Assumption~\ref{assumption: mesh regularity} we can show that there exists an interior point $x_K$ to $\element$ such that the sub triangle formed by connecting $x_K$ to the vertices of $\element$ is made of shape regular triangles.
-This property considered also in \cite{antonietti_fully_2018}, is necessary for the proof of Lemma \ref{lemma: boundary term bound}. \end{remark}
+\begin{remark} We note that from Assumption~\ref{assumption: mesh regularity} we can show that there exists an interior point $x_K$ to $\element$ such that the sub-triangle formed by connecting $x_K$ to the vertices of $\element$ is made of shape regular triangles.
+This property, considered also in \cite{antonietti_fully_2018}, is necessary for the proof of Lemma \ref{lemma: boundary term bound}. \end{remark}